 Disney Plush Toys: A Valued Friend For Life?

 The recent release of a new range of Disney plush toys from Posh Paws got me considering the value of a cuddly friend.
 How many of us have lofts or garages full of old boxes of toys?
-Some may be from our own youth, others maybe belonging to our own children?
+Some may be from our own youth, others maybe belong to our own children?

 This has meant that we’ve started being a lot more discerning about what value these toys have to us.
 We’ve shifted 3 boxes since Christmas, some via donations, others via eBay and boot sales.
 Generically the toys cleared are plastic and suited to developmental ages now passed for our children.
 However, the boxes we’ve found trickiest to sort are the boxes of cuddly toys.
 Why? because they aren’t just material possessions.
 In most cases, they have personal value and memories attached to them.